ladjs/lad/Readme.md

   - [mocha][mocha]
 * Simple message alert system with [koa-connect-flash][koa-connect-flash] and [Sweetalert2][sweetalert2]
 * API token without a password for an extremely simple approach to session-less, BasicAuth access
+* Store dollar values as cents (which is inspired by Stripe), and it avoids floating/rounding issues.
+If you want to format cents to dollars, simply run `accounting.formatMoney(cents / 100)`.
 * [Stripe-inspired][stripe-inspired] API design with versioning, error handling, type description, and verbose list output with count and number of pages
 * [No callback hell][callback-hell] since you can use Async/Await syntax